 Put a large frying pan on high heat and add enough oil to completely coat the bottom of the pan.
 TIP: You want the oil to be hot so the chicken fries properly - heat for 2-3 mins before you add the chicken.

-While the chicken is frying, in a medium bowl, combine the remaining gochujang, remaining ginger puree, honey and ketchup (see pantry for amount).
+While the chicken is frying, in another medium bowl, combine the remaining gochujang with the remaining ginger puree, honey and ketchup (see pantry for amount).
 Season with salt and pepper.
+TIP: If your honey has hardened, put the sachet in a bowl of hot water for 1 min to loosen.

-Once the chicken has cooked, transfer it to the bowl with the sauce.
+Once the chicken has cooked, transfer it to the bowl of sauce.
 Turn the chicken in the sauce until evenly coated.

-Serve with the pickled salad, chips on the side, with mayonnaise (see pantry for amount) for dipping.
+Serve with the pickled salad and chips on the side.
+Add some mayonnaise (see pantry for amount) for dipping.

 Enjoy!